7Block Labs

 Key notes:

-• All pricing reads enforce staleness and drift limits.
+• Every pricing read makes sure to enforce staleness and drift limits.

 1. Pull-oracle NAV (reference-backed)